Determine if your child is in a Gang with this List of Gang Involvement Warning Signs

 Please pay attention to any secretiveness about activities and plans that may suggest they are hiding something.
 Look for unexplained, relatively large sums of money or other items that may have been stolen.
 Keep an eye out for any sudden changes in behavior, including a diminishing interest in the family and school.
 Notice if they are staying away from the house or staying out late without good reason.

-Other things you may notice include problems with school officials or other authority figures (coaches, trainers, tutors, etc.).
+You may also notice problems with school officials or other authority figures (coaches, trainers, tutors, etc.).
 Problems with the police.
 These issues usually start as minor infractions, such as traffic violations or misdemeanor arrests.
 If the trend continues, the arrest often escalates to felony charges.

 Actions You Can Take